Select Bus Service: S79

 A Bay Ridge-bound S79 SBS bus at the Eltingville Transit Center.

 The S79 SBS route began in September 2012.
 While the routing was left mostly intact, the S79 had all local service eliminated and replaced by local service on the S59 route along Richmond Avenue and the S78 route along Hylan Boulevard.
 The route was straightened through New Springville to bypass the Yukon Bus Depot.
 This route uses rigid 40-foot Nova LFS diesel buses, and is the only SBS line that does not utilize off-board fare collection.
 It is one of two SBS lines in the 5 boroughs that do not use 60-foot articulated buses, along with the B82 SBS, as well as the only SBS line to not have blue destination signs until July 2017.
-Riders must pay the fare on board, as they do on local, limited-stop, and express buses.
-The S79 Select Bus Service is based out of the Yukon Bus Depot.
+Riders must pay the fare on board, as they do on local, rush, limited-stop, and express buses.
+The S79 Select Bus Service is based at the Yukon Bus Depot.

 Northbound is towards Brooklyn and southbound is towards Staten Island.
 The S79 SBS is 14.8 mi long.